WebAssembly/interface-types/proposals/interface-types/Explainer.md

 ### Export returning string (statically allocated)

-Let's start with a WebAssembly module that you can write today that returns a string that is stored at a fixed location in linear memory:
+Let's start with a WebAssembly module that you can write today (with [multi-value]) that returns a string that is stored at a fixed location in linear memory:

 ```wasm
 (module